Skip to main content

 Information for Visitors

-• to arrange access to the exhibition please call into the Porters’ Lodge on Magdalene Street
+• to access the exhibition please call in to the Porters’ Lodge on Magdalene Street

 • entrance will be to the Gallery only